-These listed levers relate very specifically to the pillar of spatial transformation and both are embraced by the Municipality.
+These listed levers relate very specifically to the pillar of spatial transformation and such is embraced by the Municipality.
 The Municipality is planning and implementing for improved public transport, investment is aimed at aiding the Township Economy and a number of processes are underway to establish integrated human settlements in the area.
 Specific projects are identified in the SDF Implementation Plan (Section 12) in support of spatial transformation and in line with the listed levers.

-National CoGTA, through the ICM (Intermediate City Municipality) City Support Programme is supporting the uMhlathuze Municipality, as an identified as a pilot municipality to draw on a technical support grant to:
+National CoGTA, through the ICM (Intermediate City Municipality) City Support Programme is supporting the uMhlathuze Municipality with the following components: